brather1ng/RePoE/RePoE/docs/item_classes.md

 - `name`: A more "displayable" version of the id, e.g. it does not combine words with Camel Case but always with spaces.
 I'm not sure where this is used in-game.
 This is the naming used for item classes in the Wiki.
-- `shaper_tag`, `elder_tag`: The tag added to items of this class if the item is a Shaper/Elder item. `null` if items of the class are never Shaper/Elder items.
+- All fields ending in `_tag`: The tag added to items of this class if the item has the respective influence.
+  `null` if items of the class can't have the influence.